-- Liquid Organic Hydrogen Carrier (LOHC): Chemically-bonded hydrogen with carriers such as toluene enables transportation in ambient conditions. - Compressed: Hydrogen is compressed between 350 bar and 700 bar, may be limited to short-range transportation - Liquefied: Energy intensive nascent technology requiring supercool temperatures of -253°C to liquify hydrogen.
+- Ammonia: Most matured form of transportation, with existing facilities. - Liquid Organic Hydrogen Carrier (LOHC): Chemically-bonded hydrogen with carriers such as toluene enables transportation in ambient conditions. - Compressed: Hydrogen is compressed between 350 bar and 700 bar, may be limited to short-range transportation (such as land). - Liquefied: Energy intensive nascent technology requiring supercool temperatures of -253°C to liquify hydrogen.